awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 ### Granting SQL Privileges for Invoking Aurora Machine Learning Services<a name="aurora-ml-sql-privileges"></a>

- After you create the required IAM policies and roles and associating the role to the Aurora MySQL DB cluster, you authorize individual database users to invoke the Aurora Machine Learning stored functions for Amazon SageMaker and built\-in functions for Amazon Comprehend\.
+ After you create the required IAM policies and roles and associating the role to the Aurora MySQL DB cluster, you authorize individual database users to invoke the Aurora Machine Learning stored functions for SageMaker and built\-in functions for Amazon Comprehend\.

  The database user invoking a native function must be granted the `INVOKE SAGEMAKER` or `INVOKE COMPREHEND` privilege\.
 To grant this privilege to a user, connect to the DB instance as the master user, and run the following statements\.
 Substitute the appropriate details for the database user\.